About

 Screen Shot 2021-02-18 at 15.45.57

 I’m a researcher and writer on care, identity and relationships.
 I’m currently a Senior Lecturer (equivalent to Associate Professor) in the School of Health, Wellbeing and Social Care at The Open University (UK).
-The views expressed here are my own.

 I joined The Open University in 1991, initially to work on community education and ‘access’ courses, then later on the Health and Social Care programme.
-I have a Diploma in Adult Education from Nottingham University and an Advanced Diploma in Child Development and an M.Sc. in Psychology from The Open University.
+I hold a Diploma in Adult Education from Nottingham University and an Advanced Diploma in Child Development and an M.Sc. in Psychology from The Open University.
 I’ve led the development of a wide range of Open University distance learning courses, including courses on communication and relationships in health and social care and work with children and young people.
 I’m currently the academic coordinator for the OU’s M.A. in Childhood and Youth Studies.

-Follow me on Twitter @DrMartinRobb.
+Follow me on Twitter/X @DrMartinRobb.

 You can email me at: martin.robb@open.ac.uk